Electronic monitoring

 Samples throughout the set.

-Instances where the underwater bait setter is not used.
-For example, baited hooks thrown manually by crew.
+Instances when the bait setter is not used and instead the crew cast the baited hooks by hand.

 Artificial intelligence/machine learning